 St. Croix is the largest of the three U.S. Virgin Islands and is steeped in rich history, vibrant culture, stunning beauty and colorful and flavorful Caribbean cuisine.
 St. Croix is known for its topaz blue seas, soft sandy beaches, and laid-back island vibe where easygoing beach towns are staged against a mountainous yet tropical backdrop.

 United States citizens enjoy vacationing on this welcoming island without a passport, making it a great alternative for last minute trips, large groups, or multigenerational family gatherings – all of which the new Equity Estates residences are being renovated to accommodate wonderfully.

-We interviewed our Local Host, Stephanie, to figure out exactly how the island’s locals suggest we spend three perfect days in this idyllic paradise.
+We interviewed our Destination Manager, Grace, to figure out exactly how the island’s locals suggest we spend three perfect days in this idyllic paradise.

 No trip to St. Croix is complete without a trip to Buck Island.
 This beautiful, uninhabited sanctuary is a snorkeler’s dream and is located a little over a mile north of St. Croix’s east end (you can see it from the Equity Estates Carden Beach residence).

 Rise and shine to head for breakfast at a local’s favorite, TLC Café.
 Their homemade bread is delightful, and you can also grab some sandwiches to-go for lunch on the island.
 It’s located just minutes from the yacht club where the charter boats are waiting to show you “the finest marine gardens in the Caribbean.”

 For the true Buck Island experience, let us book you with the legendary local Llewellyn’s Charters aboard his 37-foot sailboat.
 That is if you don’t mind packing a lunch and limiting your group to six people.
 This colorful character is a master sailor who has dedicated his life to preserving and sharing St. Croix’s natural resources (and he’s also a one-man Calypso band).